KaiExec/Twitter_onlyPush/README.md

 ACCESS_TOKEN=xxxxxxx
 ACCESS_TOKEN_SECRET=xxxxxxx
 ```
-4. Change the KeyScretPath into your own path in *onlyPush.py*
+4. Change the KeySecretPath into your own path in *onlyPush.py*
 > eg: "/User/eleph/Documents/OAuth/x.txt"

 5. Change the directory into where you want to save your tweet locally in *onlyPush.py*